arrow-left

 Follow up on complaints

-When you observe a code of conduct violation or become aware of one, follow through on enforcing community standards.
+When you observe a violation or become aware of one, follow through on enforcing community standards.
 Do this with care, showing respect and kindness for everyone involved.
 These instances have a broader impact than just the involved parties, since they set downstream expectations for the entire community.

 This is a responsibility that the Kubeflow project does not take lightly, since it directly impacts the ability of members to feel safe in the community.